ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 Profile ID

 Enter the ID of any customer profile stored in your CDP.
-The system will use this profile’s data (e.g., name, order number, etc.) to personalize the test message.
+The system will use this profile’s data (e.g., name, order number, etc.) to personalise the test message.

 You can find the profile ID in the URL when viewing a customer’s profile in Meiro.